-33 (2) Subject to the provisions of subdivision (1) of this subsection, the board Board of 34 Pharmacy shall also review the West Virginia Controlled Substance Monitoring Program database 35 and issue reports that identify abnormal or unusual practices of patients who exceed parameters as determined by the advisory committee established in this section.
-The board Board of 36 37 Pharmacy shall communicate with practitioners and dispensers to more effectively manage the 38 medications of their patients in the manner recommended by the advisory committee.
-All other 39 reports produced by the board Board of Pharmacy shall be kept confidential.
-The board Board of 40 Pharmacy shall maintain the information required by this article for a period of not less than five 41 years.
-Notwithstanding any other provisions of this code to the contrary, data obtained under the 42 provisions of this article may be used for compilation of educational, scholarly or statistical 43 purposes, and may be shared with the West Virginia Department of Health and Human Resources 44 for those purposes, as long as the identities of persons or entities and any personally identifiable 45 information, including protected health information, contained therein shall be redacted, scrubbed 46 or otherwise irreversibly destroyed in a manner that will preserve the confidential nature of the 47 information.
-No individual or entity required to report under section four of this article may be 48 subject to a claim for civil damages or other civil relief for the reporting of information to the board 49 Board of Pharmacy as required under and in accordance with the provisions of this article.
+(2) Subject to the provisions of subdivision (1) of this subsection, the Board of Pharmacy shall also review the West Virginia Controlled Substance Monitoring Program database and issue reports that identify abnormal or unusual practices of patients who exceed parameters as determined by the advisory committee established in this section.
+The Board of Pharmacy shall communicate with practitioners and dispensers to more effectively manage the medications of their patients in the manner recommended by the advisory committee.
+All other reports produced by the Board of Pharmacy shall be kept confidential.
+The Board of Pharmacy shall maintain the information required by this article for a period of not less than five years.
+Notwithstanding any other provisions of this code to the contrary, data obtained under the provisions of this article may be used for compilation of educational, scholarly or statistical purposes, and may be shared with the West Virginia Department of Health and Human Resources for those purposes, as long as the identities of persons or entities and any personally identifiable information, including protected health information, contained therein shall be redacted, scrubbed or otherwise irreversibly destroyed in a manner that will preserve the confidential nature of the information.
+No individual or entity required to report under section four of this article may be subject to a claim for civil damages or other civil relief for the reporting of information to the Board of Pharmacy as required under and in accordance with the provisions of this article.

-(3) The board Board of Pharmacy shall establish an advisory committee to develop, implement and recommend parameters to be used in identifying abnormal or unusual usage patterns of patients in this state.
-This advisory committee shall:

-(A) Consist of the following members: A physician licensed by the West Virginia Board of Medicine, a dentist licensed by the West Virginia Board of Dental Examiners, a physician licensed

-55 by the West Virginia Board of Osteopathic Medicine, a licensed physician certified by the 56 American Board of Pain Medicine, a licensed physician board certified in medical oncology 57 recommended by the West Virginia State Medical Association, a licensed physician board 58 certified in palliative care recommended by the West Virginia Center on End of Life Care, a 59 pharmacist licensed by the West Virginia Board of Pharmacy, a licensed physician member of the 60 West Virginia Academy of Family Physicians, an expert in drug diversion and such other members 61 as determined by the board Board of Pharmacy.

-(B) Recommend parameters to identify abnormal or unusual usage patterns of controlled substances for patients in order to prepare reports as requested in accordance with subdivision (2), subsection (a) of this section.

-(C) Make recommendations for training, research and other areas that are determined by the committee to have the potential to reduce inappropriate use of prescription drugs in this state, including, but not limited to, studying issues related to diversion of controlled substances used for the management of opioid addiction.
+- (3) The Board of Pharmacy shall establish an advisory committee to develop, implement and recommend parameters to be used in identifying abnormal or unusual usage patterns of patients in this state.
+This advisory committee shall: - (A) Consist of the following members: A physician licensed by the West Virginia Board of Medicine, a dentist licensed by the West Virginia Board of Dental Examiners, a physician licensed by the West Virginia Board of Osteopathic Medicine, a licensed physician certified by the American Board of Pain Medicine, a licensed physician board certified in medical oncology recommended by the West Virginia State Medical Association, a licensed physician board certified in palliative care recommended by the West Virginia Center on End of Life Care, a pharmacist licensed by the West Virginia Board of Pharmacy, a licensed physician member of the West Virginia Academy of Family Physicians, an expert in drug diversion and such other members as determined by the Board of Pharmacy. - (B) Recommend parameters to identify abnormal or unusual usage patterns of controlled substances for patients in order to prepare reports as requested in accordance with subdivision (2) of this subsection. - (C) Make recommendations for training, research and other areas that are determined by the committee to have the potential to reduce inappropriate use of prescription drugs in this state, including, but not limited to, studying issues related to diversion of controlled substances used for the management of opioid addiction.